Alexander G. Ororbia II

-Human-Aided Machine Learning (September 2013 - present) - Graphical models for error-correcting crowd-sourced annotations in complex, computational social science tasks.
+Human-Aided Machine Learning (September 2013 - 2015) - Graphical models for error-correcting crowd-sourced annotations in complex, computational social science tasks.
 In particular, I worked on developing a supervised learning system for error-correcting crowd-sourced annotations in a variety of tasks utilizing the Militarzied Interstate Dispute (MID) data-set.
-Recently, our first published work on the topic has aided us in obtaining an NSF grant to further fund work on this project.
+Recently, our first published work on the topic has aided us in obtaining an NSF grant to fund students to further work on this project.

 Artificial Creativity (May 2013 - present) - This is an ongoing exploratory research project that I am conducting in collaboration with Dr. Joseph V. Tranquillo (Bucknell University).
 The aim of this work is to develop a unified framework for creativity, and my specific goal is to leverage my experience in Computer Science and Engineering to develop an exemplar computational model of creativity.
 This research has involved studying and extending the fundamental mechanisms of Complex Adaptive Systems laid forth by thinkers such as John Holland and Herbert Simon, the concept of Self-Organized Criticality as developed by Per Bak, and scale-free structure and behaviour (of networks) as investigated by Alberto Barabasi.
 A more detailed description of the motivation and initial development of the research can be found on Dr. Joseph V. Tranquillo's page describing his work in creativity.
 One way in which to view this on-going research endeavour is to think of it as the development of a candidate ecorithm (as coined by Dr. Leslie Valiant in his book "Probably Approximately Correct".